 Another cause of dry soil is the presence of large trees planted near a home’s foundation.
-Trees make your landscape beautiful; however, beneath the surface they do more damage than you may realize.
+Trees make your landscape beautiful; however, beneath the surface, they do more damage than you may realize.
 As tree’s branches grow long and beautiful, below the surface the roots grow too.
-Roots need water in order to grow, and will take moisture from the soil that surrounds your foundation, causing it to dry and shrink.
+Roots need water in order to grow and will take moisture from the soil that surrounds your foundation, causing it to dry and shrink.

-With the intention of creating a leveled lot to build your home, soil may have been taken from other locations during your home’s construction.
+With the intention of creating a leveled lot to build your home, the soil may have been taken from other locations during your home’s construction.
 If builders failed to tightly fill the additional soil, then as the years progress the weight of your home will become heavy, causing your foundation to settle.

-Older homes typically have more foundation problems that newer homes.
+Older homes typically have more foundation problems than newer homes.
 However, this does not exclude newer homes from having these problems.
 Foundation problems in newer homes are a result of poorly filled soil or poor original construction.

 Signs of a Settling Foundation